tajhini/csc-249-p4-diy-ping-traceroute/README.md

 _Attribution: this assignment is based on ICMP Pinger Lab and ICMP Traceroute Lab from Computer Networking: a Top-Down Approach by Jim Kurose and Keith Ross.
 It was modified for use in CSC249: Networks at Smith College by R. Jordan Crouser in Fall 2022, and further modified by B. Cheikes for use in Fall 2023._

+**IMPORTANT: Due to a still-mysterious OS incompatibility, the traceroute code provided in this assignment does not seem to behave correctly when run under native Windows.
+The code _does_ behave properly when run under MacOS or Linux.**

 In this assignment, you will gain a better understanding of Internet Control Message Protocol (ICMP) by implementing your own **`ping`** and **`traceroute`** applications using ICMP request and reply messages.
 After building these tools you will use them to carry out some basic network performance analysis.

 The network utility `ping` is a computer application used to test whether a particular host is reachable across an IP network.
 It is also used to self-test the network interface card of the computer or as a latency test.
 It works by sending ICMP `echo` packets to the target host and listening for ICMP `echo reply` packets in response (the return `echo reply` is sometimes called a _pong_).
 As written, `ping` measures the round-trip time (RTT), records packet loss, and prints a statistical summary of the echo reply packets received (min, max, and the mean of the round-trip times and in some versions the standard deviation of the mean).